urbit/vere/CONTRIBUTING.md

 ### Pull Requests and Merges

-When your work is ready for review, open up a pull request, making sure to link to the tracking issue in the description, which should be formatted as follows (where `N` is the number of this work's tracking issue):
+When your work is ready for review, open a pull request, making sure to link to the tracking issue in the description, which should be formatted as follows (where `N` is the number of this work's tracking issue):